 UW-Madison

-Creating accessible campus and university-sponsored events are vital to UW-Madison’s mission and is an important, shared commitment of all members of the campus community.
-Use the following guides to design an accessible event, handle accommodation requests, and obtain accommodations:
+Creating accessible university and university-sponsored events are vital to UW-Madison’s mission and is an important, shared commitment of all members of the UW-Madison community.
+Use the following guides to design an accessible event, respond to accommodation requests, or handle assistance and services animals:

-- NEW! – Guide to Accessible Tagline Statements for Event Announcements
+- NEW! – Guide to Planning an Accessible Office Space Meeting

 - Guide to Planning an Accessible Event